rasheedsaqib/Oramatismos/README.md

 ## Target Audience

-The basic audience of our project are those students whose are trying to learn different algorithms and their functioning.
+The basic audience of our project are those students who are trying to learn different algorithms and their functioning.

 ## Demo
 This app is deployed using **netlify** (free).
 You can visit this app [**here**](https://oramatismos.netlify.app/).